Moshi Monsters: Gameplay

-Moshlings

-The Monsters (in-game pets) keep their own pets, called "Moshlings".
-They came in a variety of themed sets, including Arties, Beasties, Kitties, and Spookies.
+The Monsters (in-game pets) keep their own smaller pets, called "Moshlings".
+They came in a huge variety of themed sets, including Arties, Beasties, Kitties, and Spookies.
 Those who were not paying members could keep two "Moshlings" in their room, whilst paying members could keep up to six and visit other pets in the zoo.

 Other

 Merchandise

-Since its digital popularity, Moshi Monsters has grown commercially to include physical products, including games, toys, the Moshi Monsters Magazine (number one selling children's magazine in the UK in 2011), a best-selling DS video game, 2 music albums, books, membership cards, bath soap, chocolate advent calendars, trading cards, figures of many Moshlings, mobile games, and a Moshi Monsters feature film.
-Eight Moshi Monsters toys were included in McDonald's Happy Meals in the United States and Canada in December 2013.
+Since its digital popularity, Moshi Monsters has grown commercially to include physical products, including games, toys, the Moshi Monsters Magazine (number one selling younger children's magazine in the UK in 2011), a best-selling DS video game, a Nintendo 3DS video game, 2 music albums, books, membership cards, bath soap, chocolate advent calendars, trading cards, figures of many Moshlings, mobile games, and a feature film.
+Eight Moshi Monsters toys were included in McDonald's Happy Meals in the United States and Canada in December 2012.
 The toys were exclusively available at Toys "R" Us.

 Nintendo DS games

 In November 2011, Activision released Moshi Monsters: Moshling Zoo for the Nintendo DS.
 The game is themed around moshlings and collecting and caring for them.
 It also came with an unlock code for a secret moshling to adopt in the main online game.

 In October 2012, they also released Moshi Monsters: Moshling Theme Park.
 The game takes place after the events of the previous title, and its plot involves the Monsters going to Moshlings Theme Park so that they can take a break from looking after the Moshling Zoo, only to get their plane hit by thunder and to find out that the park is now abandoned in terrible condition, so they attempt to restore it to its former glory.
 Like the previous game, it also had a secret moshling unlock code.